Château de Chambord: Architecture

-One of the architectural highlights is the spectacular open double-spiral staircase that is the centrepiece of the château.
+One of the architectural highlights is the open double-spiral staircase that is the centrepiece of the château.
 The two spirals ascend the three floors without ever meeting, illuminated from above by a sort of light house at the highest point of the château.
 There are suggestions that Leonardo da Vinci may have designed the staircase, but this has not been confirmed.
 Writer John Evelyn said of the staircase, "it is devised with four [sic] entries or ascents, which cross one another, so that though four persons meet, they never come in sight, but by small loopholes, till they land.
 It consists of 274 steps (as I remember), and is an extraordinary work, but of far greater expense than use or beauty."

 The château also features 128 metres of façade, more than 800 sculpted columns and an elaborately decorated roof.
 When Francis I commissioned the construction of Chambord, he wanted it to look like the skyline of Constantinople.

 The château is surrounded by a 52.5 km2 wooded park and game reserve maintained with red deer, enclosed by a 31 km wall.
 The king's plan to divert the Loire to surround the château came about only in a novel; Amadís de Gaula, which Francis had translated.
 In the novel the château is referred to as the Palace of Firm Isle.

 Chambord's towers are atypical of French contemporary design in that they lack turrets and spires.
 In the opinion of author Tanaka Hidemichi, who suggests Leonardo da Vinci influenced the château's design, they are closer in design to minarets of 15th-century Milan.